Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/3-using-gp-port-zynq.md

     ![](./media/image54.jpeg)

-5. Open the helloworld.c file from the hello_world project created with standalone PS in <a href="2-using-zynq.md">Using the Zynq SoC Processing System</a> and modify the application software code.
+5. Open the **helloworld.c** file from the hello_world project created with standalone PS in [Using the Zynq SoC Processing System](2-using-zynq.md) and modify the application software code.

 6. Save the file and re-build the project.

 7. Open the serial communication utility with baud rate set to **115200**.

     ***Note*:** This is the baud rate that the UART is programmed to on Zynq devices.

 8. Connect to the board.
 Because you have a bitstream for the PL fabric, you must download the bitstream.